elebumm/RedditVideoMakerBot/README.md

 (Note if you got an error installing or running the bot try first rerunning the command with a three after the name e.g. python3 or pip3)

+If you want a more detailed explanation, check out the [docs](https://luka-hietala.gitbook.io/documentation-for-the-reddit-bot/)

 ## Video

 https://user-images.githubusercontent.com/66544866/173453972-6526e4e6-c6ef-41c5-ab40-5d275e724e7c.mp4